TritonDataCenter/node-manta/docs/man/mlogin.md

   Override the OS size, and use the specified amount of DRAM.
   This option is specified in megabytes.

+`--role=ROLE,ROLE,...`
+  Specify which roles to assume for the request.

 `-s, --assets path`
   Specifies an asset to make available in the compute zone.

+`--user user`
+  Authenticate as user under account.

 `-u, --url url`
   Manta base URL (such as `https://manta.us-east.joyent.com`).